 9.2 Informal Uses and Public Access.
 Grantor and Grantee recognize that the Property has been used by third parties for recreational, cultural, and other non-commercial or informal purposes without formal written agreements to conduct such activities (the "Informal Uses").
 Grantor and Grantee further recognize that access is inherent or may be inherent in the enjoyment of the Beneficial Public Values and the Informal Uses.
-Consistent with the objectives articulated in the Governing Documents to provide continued reasonable access by the public to the Watershed Lands, Grantor shall allow public access to the Property (other than Hydro Operating Zones) that is substantially consistent with the public access existing on the Effective Date, subject to Section 7 and the following limitations:
+Consistent with the objectives articulated in the Governing Documents to provide continued reasonable access by the public to the Watershed Lands, Grantor shall allow public access to the Property (other than Hydro Operating Zones) and Informal Uses on the Property that are substantially consistent with the public access and Informal Uses existing on the Effective Date, subject to Section 7 and the following limitations: